"If I had 20 minutes left to live, I would..." — Tinder prompt answers

 Why it falls flat: Reveals the answerer didn't read the constraint — 20 minutes is not enough for an interstate drive, and the answer makes the matcher mentally correct it.
 Also leaks intent (looking for serious / family-oriented) on a prompt that didn't ask.

 The strongest answers name one specific behavior with stakes that only make sense at the 20-minute horizon — eating from every menu on a friend's tab, sending the voice memo you've drafted for four years, the absurd Tetris fallback.
-The detail is what makes the answer feel like THIS person, not a Hallmark card.
 The most common failure is the modal sincerity ('hug everyone I love and tell them what they mean to me') — universal, ages the profile up, and refuses the prompt's invitation to be specific.
 The second is the edgy-nihilist refusal ('finish my Steam backlog') which performs detachment instead of engaging.
-If your only honest answer is the Hallmark version, swap to a different prompt — flat answers here lose more than strong answers at any other prompt earn.

 Reference: the official Tinder prompt system.